stvliu/thingsboard.github.io/docs/user-guide/install/pe/old-upgrade-instructions.md

 ## Upgrading to 2.4.2.1PE

-These steps are applicable for 2.4.1PE and 2.4.2PE ThingsBoard Professional Edition versions.
+These steps are applicable for 2.4.1PE and 2.4.2PE  GridLinks专业版 versions.

 ### Ubuntu/CentOS